s5uishida/install_trex/README.md

 1. [How to use packet capturing feature of TRex](https://trex-tgn.cisco.com/trex/doc/trex_stateless.html)
 2. [How to run `dpdk-dumpcap`](https://doc.dpdk.org/guides/howto/packet_capture_framework.html)
 3. [How to run `tcpdump` on another VM by configuring a bridge interface linked to a network interface under DPDK control](https://github.com/s5uishida/proxmox_ve_tips#enable_promisc)

+---
+With the above steps, TRex has been constructed.
+Although the settings differ for each UPF, I believe this has made some progress in preparing to measure open source UPFs performance using TRex.
+I would like to thank the excellent developers and all the contributors of TRex.

 <a id="sample_conf"></a>